Let’s first answer the question: what is a suffix?

 Rule #2

-Italian suffixes almost always agree in number and gender with the noun they are appended to.
+Italian suffixes almost always agree with the number and gender of the noun they are added to.

-This is why, for any given suffix in this lesson, you will find four versions of it: masculine singular, feminine singular, masculine plural and feminine plural.
+Therefore, for any given suffix in this lesson, you will find four versions: masculine singular, feminine singular, masculine plural and feminine plural.

 The ball → The (big) ball